-Community Grants Program - Minor Capital Works
+Community Grants Program - Minor Capital Work

 The Community Grants program aims to support the community to be sustainable, healthy and thriving.
 To achieve this, the program will;